DS-100/debugging-guide/content/autograder_gradescope.md

 You probably ran your notebook out of order.
 [Re-run all previous cells](#running-cells) in order, which is how your code will be graded.

-## Gradescope/Pensieve
+## Gradescope/Pensive

-When submitting to Gradescope or Pensieve, there are often unexpected errors that make students lose more points than expected.
+When submitting to Gradescope or Pensive, there are often unexpected errors that make students lose more points than expected.
 Thus, it is imperative that you **stay on the submission page until the autograder finishes running**, and the results are displayed.

-### Why did a Gradescope/Pensieve test fail when all the Jupyter notebook’s tests passed?
+### Why did a Gradescope/Pensive test fail when all the Jupyter notebook’s tests passed?

 This can happen if you’re running your notebook’s cells out of order.
 The autograder runs your notebook from top-to-bottom.
-If you’re defining a variable at the bottom of your notebook and using it at the top, the Gradescope/Pensieve autograder will fail because it doesn’t recognize the variable when it encounters it.
+If you’re defining a variable at the bottom of your notebook and using it at the top, the Gradescope/Pensive autograder will fail because it doesn’t recognize the variable when it encounters it.

 Another scenario where this can happen is if you defined a variable in an earlier cell but later changed its name or deleted it.
-While your current session's kernel will "remember" the variable, the Gradescope/Pensieve autograder will not, because it runs the notebook from top to bottom with no variables pre-stored.
+While your current session's kernel will "remember" the variable, the Gradescope/Pensive autograder will not, because it runs the notebook from top to bottom with no variables pre-stored.
 As a result, it will not recognize the variable if it has been deleted or renamed, and will throw an error.

 The third scenario where this can happen is if you do not save your notebook before running the final export cell, which generates a zip file containing your notebook and the necessary files.
 If you run the export cell without saving, the autograder will not have access to the most recent version of your notebook, which can lead to unexpected errors.
 It will rely on the state of the notebook at the time of the last save, so any changes made afterward will not be reflected in the autograder’s execution.

 This is why we recommend first saving and then going into the top left menu and clicking `Kernel` -> `Restart` -> `Run All`.
-The autograder “forgets” all of the variables and runs the notebook from top-to-bottom like the Gradescope/Pensieve autograder does.
+The autograder “forgets” all of the variables and runs the notebook from top-to-bottom like the Gradescope/Pensive autograder does.
 This will highlight any issues.

 Find the first cell that raises an error.
 Make sure that all of the variables used in that cell have been defined above that cell, and not below.